SergejBre/SynchroTime/README.md

 * The suggested connection to the DS3231 module is according to the Circuit below.
 ![circuit](images/Steckplatine_DS3231.png)

-## System requirements
+## Recommended System Requirements

 * For correct work your system time required to be synchronized with NTP.
+Only in this case the program will work according to the declared specifications.
 Under Linux, the ntp service is installed by the following command
 ```
 ~/$ sudo apt-get install ntp
 ```